suncoastlug/slug-pages/anderson.md

 other, then, flavors of SVR4.
 The LSB is just trying to do the same thing but for Linux.
-There are a lot of things that are a little bit different because Linux is not commercial vendors who can afford to work on things and the motivations are all different, but it's still bascially the same problem.
+There are a lot of things that are a little bit different because Linux is not commercial vendors who can afford to work on things and the motivations are all different, but it's still basically the same problem.
 And as far as ISV goes it's still the same problem.
 They say, "Oh gosh, there's a bunch of different Linuxes; I'd have to port my application and test it on all of them."
 Which is the same problem that's been around for a long time.
 What we'd